M-6 motorway (Pakistan): Route

 At its southern terminus, the M-6 motorway will connect to the M-9 motorway at Jamshoro for onward connections to Karachi.
 The route will then course towards the northeast, and connect to the N-55 Indus Highway via an interchange.
 It will continue to course towards the northeast to connect to the city of Hyderabad, via an intersection with the N-5 National Highway.
 From there, the road will course towards the north towards the cities of Matiari, Tando Adam, Shahdadpur, and Nawabshah in central Sindh.
 It will then continue northwards towards Khairpur, and finally course northeast again towards the city of Rohri, which lies across the Indus River from Sukkur in northern Sindh province.
 From Rohri, a controlled-access motorway will continue onwards towards Multan and Islamabad.

 Financing

 Construction of the motorway is to cost an estimated $1.7 billion.
 While the government of China has extended low interest concessionary loans to cover large portions of CPEC infrastructure projects, the government of Pakistan in July 2016 decided to allow international bidding for the project, citing difficulty meeting Pakistan's required financial contributions for utilization of concessionary Chinese loans.
 Chinese and South Korean companies have reportedly shown early interest in the project.

-As of April, 2021, the Central Development Working Party (CDWP) recommended the Rs 191.47 bn, 306 km Hyderabad–Sukkur Motorway project to the Executive Committee of the National Economic Council (Ecnec).
+As of April, 2021, the Central Development Working Party (CDWP) recommended the Rs 191.47 bn, 306-kilometre (190 mi) Hyderabad–Sukkur Motorway project to the Executive Committee of the National Economic Council (Ecnec).

 The construction of Hyderabad–Sukkur Motorway (M-6) will be done under public-private financing mode on the Build-Operate-Transfer (BOT) basis.